amenti4k/amenti4k.github.io/_posts/2025-08-12-stagehand-browser-automation-production.md

 ];
 ```

 This semantic retry pattern increases success rate from 78% to 94%.
-The AI isn't getting smarter—we're just asking better questions.
+The AI isn't getting smarter.
+We're just asking better questions.

 ## Job Orchestration: The State Machine Nobody Talks About